Homemade Orange Ginger Pecan Granola is so delicious! It is nutritious, heart healthy and is wonderful with Homemade Greek Yogurt.

 It’s out of hand, really.
-So, now only do I make my own homemade Greek Style Yogurt, I also make my own Granola to put on top of my homemade Greek Style Yogurt.
-There was a little Greek stand alone Gyro place by my house in Florida and I stopped in one day to pick up dinner.
+So, now only do I make my own Homemade Thick Greek Yogurt, I also make my own Granola to put on top of my Homemade Thick Greek Yogurt.
+There was a little Greek Gyro stand alone restaurant by my house in Florida and one day on my way home from work, I stopped in to pick up dinner.

 This Homemade Orange Ginger Pecan Granola is so versatile.
 I make it different each time.
-Sometimes I do raisins and cinnamon with cashews, mixed dry fruit with almonds with candied ginger.
+Sometimes I add Raisins and Cinnamon with Cashews, Cherries with Vanilla and Almonds, Mixed Fruit with Raw Pumpkin Seeds and the list goes on.
 Have fun and mix it up.

 - J.A.
 Henckels Classic 7-inch Hollow Edge Santoku Knife